adoanha/first-full-stack/README.md

 # first-full-stack

+This web application is a database where you can store information about books.
+You may add your own authors and books, and you can query books that you've already entered.

 ## Goal: To learn how to hook up a database to my web projects

 ### First Steps
 1. Install all dependencies and devDependencies using npm install